Jaysins/Jaysins/README.md

 ### Glad to see you here!
-I am a python developer with 4 years of experience.
-An analytical and solutions-oriented software development professional with extensive experience driving complex, large-scale technical projects covering software/database/network development, product implementation, and technical support.
-Special expertise in assessing risk and translating innovative ideas into technology solutions.

 I have years of expertise with Python (Flask, Django, and Falcon), and JavaScript (Node js).
-In addition to my technical expertise, I also possess skills in effective communication, discipline, leadership, teamwork, critical thinking, and problem-solving.
-I gain satisfaction from making my clients and organization happy by completing my task effectively and on time.

-In my spare time I love to listen to music, play games and watch movies.

 <br/>